 - Preparation attracts success.
 You may have already heard the saying that luck is what happens when preparation meets opportunity.
 Most people mistakenly think life-changing, enormously-lucrative opportunities never come to them.
 In actuality, these opportunities happen quite often.
 The problem is that most people are unprepared for them.
 They haven’t learned enough, worked hard enough, or put in enough time working on being prepared.
 Opportunity can come in all shapes and sizes, and sometimes doesn’t even seem like an opportunity at first.
 It takes a trained eye to identify opportunities, and a prepared individual to capitalize on it.
 The trick is to stay prepared so that when the opportunity is thrown at you, you’ll always be ready to strike a home-run.

 In conclusion, ordinary people focus on “chasing” success, without ever really working on themselves.
-Most of these people have no idea how success really works.
+Most of them have no idea how success really works.
 Success is a natural byproduct of following the basic fundamentals.
 You don’t “chase” success; you attract it.
 So stop chasing what you desire—whether it’s love, money, success, or happiness.
 Become the best version of yourself by focusing on the process instead of the outcome, and your desires will chase you.